Want better sound? Using a highpass filter is an excellent way to get better sound quality and performance from even budget speakers.

 A highpass filter (HPF) works to block unwanted frequencies in the audio signal output (low frequency sounds) below the crossover point from reaching a speaker.
 Everything above the crossover point will be allowed to pass.

-Likewise, a low pass filter (LPF) works to block high frequency sounds above the cutoff frequency.
+Likewise, a low pass filter (LPF) blocks high frequency sounds above the cutoff frequency.
 A low pass crossover is typically used for subwoofers but can also be used with a higher frequency setting for 2-way speaker settings to block treble to a woofer or as part of a 3-way system as well.

 This is true for crossovers built into a home receiver, home or car amplifier, or a modern car stereo.
 Speaker crossovers do the same thing but they use capacitors and inductors instead of electronic circuits to accomplish this.